Block B Award Program

 Students are encouraged to be active citizens at Borel Middle School and in the community as a whole.
-The IB Middle Years Programme encourages students to embrace and understand the connections between traditional subjects and the real world.
+We encourage students to embrace and understand the connections between traditional subjects and the real world.
 The contributions made by Borel students while in attendance at Borel Middle School are recognized with the Block B award.
 Points are accumulated in three categories: Academics, Community Service and Participation.
-On the back of this paper are some Community Service and Participation possibilities.

 Each student must earn 400 total points over their three years at Borel to receive a Block B award.
 Annual awards can be earned with 135 points per year.
 It is each student’s responsibility to complete the attached Block B record card and acquire the necessary signatures.
 It is recommended that students get signatures four times a year or once per quarter instead of waiting to gather signatures until May.
 Signatures for Academic items are not required, the Main Office will take care of that at the end of each quarter.

-The Block B record card then needs to be returned to the office by the deadline of May 12, 2017 in order to be tallied.
+The Block B record card then needs to be returned to the office by the deadline of May 13, 2022 in order to be tallied.
 Students get a new record card at the start of the school year.
-There are extra copies of the Block B record card in the office and also on our school website.
+There are extra copies of the Block B record card in the office or here.

 Students who earn 135 points per year in 6th or 7th grade, as well as 8th grade students who do not receive the Block B: